quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 When generating a routable connection ID, the server MUST choose a connection ID length between 17 and 20 octets.
 The server writes its provided server ID into the server ID octets and arbitrary bits into the remaining bits.
-These arbitrary bits MAY encode additional information.
+These arbitrary bits MAY encode additional information, and MUST differ between connection IDs.
 Bits in the eighteenth, nineteenth, and twentieth octets SHOULD appear essentially random to observers.
-The first octet is reserved as described in {{first-octet}}.
+The first octet is reserved as described in
+{{first-octet}}.

 The server then encrypts the second through seventeenth octets using the 128-bit AES-ECB cipher.